 \paragraph{Contrastive Loss Variants} We learn image representations using four different types of contrastive objectives: (i) baseline contrastive learning without correction for false negatives (CL), (ii) debiased contrastive learning that uses a constant $\eta_{\text{Low}}$ providing the true class probabilities for the $5$ subsampled classes (DCL-$\eta_{\text{Low}}$) and misspecified class probabilities for the remaining classes (iii) debiased contrastive learning that uses a constant $\eta_{\text{High}}$ providing misspecified class probabilities for the subsampled classes and the true class probability for the remaining 5 classes (DCL-$\eta_{\text{High}}$), and (iv) debiased contrastive learning with the true sample-specific class probability function for all samples (DCL-$\eta_{\text{True}}$).

-\paragraph{Image Classification} We evaluate the quality of image representations with linear evaluation.
-We train a linear classifier with cross-entropy loss with the fixed pretrained image encoder.
+\paragraph{Image Classification} We evaluate the quality of image representations with linear classification.
+We train a linear classifier with the cross-entropy loss and a fixed pretrained image encoder.
 We use the Adam optimizer with a learning rate of $10^{-3}$ and weight decay of $10^{-6}$.
 Each model is trained for $100$ epochs.
 We report classification accuracy with varying number of annotated examples available for training the classifier.

-\paragraph{Results} Figure~\ref{fig:cifar10_quantitative} reports the effects of the choice of sample-specific class probability function $\eta$ on classification accuracy.
+\paragraph{Results} Figure~\ref{fig:cifar10_quantitative} reports the effect of the choice of sample-specific class probability function $\eta$ on classification accuracy.
 When the class distribution is nonuniform (i.e., smaller $r$), we observe that DCL-$\eta_{\text{True}}$ consistently outperforms CL, DCL-$\eta_{\text{Low}}$, and DCL-$\eta_{\text{High}}$.
 When the class distribution is close to uniform (i.e., $r$ is close to 1), all contrastive loss variants result in similar accuracy.
-Figure~\ref{fig:cifar10_quantitative} also shows that the gain from using the true sample-specific class probability is more pronounced when the classifier is trained with fewer labels.
-Figure~\ref{fig:cifar10_qualitative} provides t-SNE \citep{maatenVisualizingDataUsing2008} visualizations of the representations learnt by contrastive and debiased contrastive objectives on CIFAR10-$0.1$.
+Moreover, the gain from using the true sample-specific class probability is more pronounced when the classifier is trained with fewer labels.
+Figure~\ref{fig:cifar10_qualitative} provides t-SNE \citep{maatenVisualizingDataUsing2008} visualizations of the representations learned by contrastive and debiased contrastive objectives on CIFAR10-$0.1$.
 Using the true sample-specific class probability function $\eta_{\text{True}}$ leads to better class separation, especially for the subsampled classes.